 G’day.
 It’s Matt Cornell from Cornell Engineers.
 Today we’re going to have a quick look at an external concrete slab – a driveway slab – and have a look at some failures that are pretty common and I’ll give you a couple of pointers on how to avoid them.

-A raft slab is reinforced concrete slab on ground that is strengthened with integral concrete beams in both directions.
+A raft slab is a reinforced concrete slab on ground that is strengthened with integral concrete beams in both directions.

 Usually, a raft slab is used as the foundation for new houses and extensions.
 Raft slabs in Australia are designed to comply with Australian standard AS2870.